GeotrekCE/Geotrek-rando-v3/docs/deployment.md

 git remote add vercel git@github.com:Weegle99/Geotrek-rando-v3.git
 ```

-We performed a fork of geotrek rando on a personal account to benefit from vercel free tier
+We performed a fork of Geotrek-rando on a personal account to benefit from Vercel free tier.

 ### Deploy

-The staging deployment is automated upon pushing on the vercel remote.
-Therefore you can deploy the current available version on the main branch by
+The staging deployment is automated upon pushing on the Vercel remote.
+Therefore you can deploy the current available version on the main branch by:

-- Pulling the latest main branch from origin
+- Pulling the latest ``main`` branch from ``origin``:

 ```bash
 git checkout main && git pull origin main
 ```

-- Pushing it to the vercel remote
+- Pushing it to the Vercel remote:

 ```bash
 git push vercel main